felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 moment spent reading or taking notes is wasted.
 Whenever something else needs my attention, I simply fold the corner, fully aware that whenever I'll come back to the book, I will know exactly what I was up to.

-Often, I will even leave a mark with my highlighter next to the sentence I was currently reading to clearly identify the spot I was at.
+Here's a bonus idea.
+On top of using the folded corners, I also leave a mark with my highlighter next to the sentence I was currently reading to clearly identify the spot I was at.
+This makes it immediately clear where to continue reading from.
+Thanks to this, I rarely have to read the same paragraph twice:

+{{< figure src="/img/highlight-spot.jpg" position="center" caption="" >}}

-I like the fact that each corner tracks different activities:
+To summarize, I like the fact that each corner tracks different activities:
 - reading
 - writing (note-taking)

 If I'm in the mood for reading, I read.
 If I'm in the mood for taking notes, I write.
-I feel like I am free to choose what activity is right for what time.
-And, most importantly, whatever I end up choosing, I am constantly learning.
+I feel like I'm free to choose which activity is right for what time.
+And, most importantly, whatever I end up choosing, I'm constantly learning.

 ## Idea 8: Use the body of your highlighter as a visual aid